 - Supermarket: Hallway one level down, near escalators Via Marsala side.

-- Car rental: Hallway Via Giolitti side.
+- Car rental: Most major companies have offices in the hallway on the Via Giolitti side.

 - First aid: Hallway Via Giolitti side.